poof-backup/poof/README.md

   cloud storage.

-_Experimental versions of `poof` leverage other operating system and third-party tools, discussed in the documentation.
+_Experimental versions of `poof` leverage other operating system and third-party tools, discussed in this documentation.
 For details, see the [`poof` GitHub repository](https://github.com/poof-backup/poof)._

-This document contains diagrams and screen captures not visible in PyPI.
-Please refer to the original document at **https://github.com/poof-backup/poof#readme** if you need to refer to them.

 ## One-time set up